pacific-hake/hake-assessment/README.md

 **Running MCMC in SS**

 Copy and paste all model output files into new mcmc/ directory.
+Change starter file to reduce output to screen using:

+        0       # DOS display detail: 0,1,2

-Commands used by Aaron for model 19 (repeated by Ian for model 41)
+Commands by Ian for model 41 (equivalent to those used by Aaron for model 19)

         ss3 -mcmc 12000000 -mcsave 10000 -mcseed 36519
         ss3 -mceval